derriqk/derriqk.github.io/essays/Asking-Questions-Shouldnt-Be-Scary-if-Done-Correctly.md

 Following these guidelines will ensure that anyone will have a great experience when in discussions, whether you are the one with the questions or the one answering, or even the bystander who came across the post in the future.

+*AI was used to clarify posts made in StackOverflow as some topics are unknown to me*